 For the new dad who wants to hide his under-eye bags on Zoom calls

 Dermatologists we spoke to about the best products for under-eye bags all told us that caffeine is the “No. 1 ingredient” for making skin look more awake.
 This eye cream that those same doctors recommend is “chock-full of caffeine and ginseng,” two ingredients that “will reduce puffiness and make eyes look less tired.”
 It’s also simply packaged, so it doesn’t necessarily look like an under-eye treatment.

 For the new dad whose shirts are stained

-For the new dad who doesn’t have time to freshen up
+For the new dad who needs to freshen up fast

-Showers are a real luxury to a person who needs to be within earshot of their child at all times.
+Showers are often a real luxury to a new parent.
 These Bliss wipes are nice for Dad to have on hand when he can’t step away but wants to feel clean.

 For the new dad who wants to get back in shape